httpie/cli/docs/README.md

 HTTP methods determine the action to be performed when interacting with a web server.
 In HTTPie, the HTTP method is specified before the URL.
 It can be any of the standard HTTP methods (`GET`, `HEAD`, `POST`, `PUT`, `DELETE`, `CONNECT`, `TRACE`, `PATCH` & `OPTIONS`) or a custom one.

-The following command shows how to send a request with `DELETE` method to URL `pie.dev/delete`:
+The following command shows how to make a request with `DELETE` method to URL `pie.dev/delete`:

 ```bash
 $ http DELETE pie.dev/delete